 About Pennie Varvarides

 Unfortunately, the pull of student life proved to be too much and the training was soon traded in for boozing.
-After uni I did a post grad in magazine journalist and started my new life as a journalist.
+After uni I did a post grad in magazine journalism and started my new life as a journalist.
 A few years later and I was stiff, over-weight and still drinking on a daily basis.
 One office I worked in even had a drinks trolly on a Friday afternoon.
-I looked at my old TKD friends, who were still training, still climbing the ranks and still bringing homes medals on a national and international stage.
-I wondered how I let this happen.
+I looked at my old TKD friends, who were still training, still climbing the ranks and still bringing homes medals on a national and international stage and I wondered how I let this happen.

 So, inspired by their successes, the ill health of family members and the desire to be able to run for a bus without gassing out, I went in search of a solution.
 I joined a local kickboxing club.
 On the surface this was about losing some weight and being more healthy.
 Little did I know this was the first domino to fall towards a whole new life for me.